2025-environmental-bioinformatics/Lab-Sequences/QUALITY.md

 ### Decoding the other FastQC outputs
-We’ve now looked at quite a few “Per base sequence quality” FastQC graphs, but there are nine other graphs that we haven’t talked about!
+We’ve now looked at the “Per base sequence quality” FastQC graphs, but there are nine other graphs that we haven’t talked about!
 Below we have provided a brief overview of interpretations for each of these plots.
 For more information, please see the FastQC documentation here

 >**Per tile sequence quality:** the machines that perform sequencing are divided into tiles.
 This plot displays patterns in base quality along these tiles.
 Consistently low scores are often found around the edges, but hot spots can also occur in the middle if an air bubble was introduced at some point during the run.
 >